-City Diner at 90th and Broadway where queues are the norm and the demographics range from twenty-somethings to families with young children to seniors.
+City Diner at 90th and Broadway happens to be my diner.
+Queues are the norm and the demographics range from twenty-somethings to families with young children to seniors.
 Meanwhile, it’s not the only coffee shop in the neighborhood.
 I understand that its sister restaurant, Metro Diner at 100th and Broadway, draws a crowd too.
 The diner might be dying a slow death, but New Yorkers are hanging on for dear life.

 Why do we New Yorkers feel such sentiment for diners?
 Diners are comforting.
 They’re familiar.
-They remain consistent and predictable in a city of constant change and often, chaos.
+They remain consistent and predictable in a city of constant change, and often, chaos.
 We can walk into a diner and order grilled American cheese on white bread or eggs Benedict with home fries on any given day.
 Then, we can return a year later to the same diner and order the same plate of food and have the same waiter serve it to us.
 There’s something wonderfully heart-warming about that.

 In the 1980s, Snow White Coffee Shop at 58th Street and Eighth Avenue had to be one of my favorites.
 Steps from both Carnegie Hall and Central Park, the restaurant was smack dab in the center of my stomping ground.
 Sometimes my mom and I grabbed a quick bite at the counter and other times when we weren’t watching the clock, we dined in a two-top booth.
 Snow White had an entirely Greek staff (most diners in NYC are Greek-owned and operated), and the male servers practically knew us by name because we frequented the place so often.
 I read that Snow White was demolished in 1985, and I don’t know what replaced it.
 Today, a Duane Reade is at the corner of 58th and Eighth Avenue.

 A greedy landlord raised Big Nick’s rent so high in 2013 that it forced the restaurant at 76th and Broadway to close.
 We thought of Nick as a permanent fixture in the neighborhood, and he was that for 51 years.
 He opened Big Nick’s in 1962 and became the preferred Upper West Side spot for plates of greasy diner food and a whole lot of schmaltz.
-Big Nick, you are gone, but not forgotten!
+Big Nick, you are gone, but not forgotten.

 I worked in Midtown East for more than three years, so had my go-to diners there too.
 Despite its slow service, Moonstruck at 58th and Second was always a solid choice.
 I’d get the chicken souvlaki, and it came with fries and a Greek salad.
 Like most New York City diners, Moonstruck serves a heaping plate of food, so much that I barely had time to clean my plate on a one-hour lunch.
 Often, a doggy bag was in hand on my way out the door and back to work at 58th and Third.
 Fries for an afternoon snack?
 Sure.

-She said he’d been promoted and was now the manager of Cool Mess, the ice cream parlor upstairs (also owned by Burger Heaven).
-I was disappointed.
-Doesn’t anything stay the same in this town?
-Nostalgia had somehow crept back in and hit me once again – I expected every detail to be as it was seven years earlier.
-She encouraged me to go upstairs.
+She said he’d been promoted and was the manager of Cool Mess, the ice cream parlor upstairs (also owned by Burger Heaven).
+I was so disappointed––doesn’t anything stay the same in this town?
+Nostalgia had somehow crept back in and hit me once again.
+Silly me.
+I expected every detail to be as it was seven years earlier.
+She encouraged me to go upstairs and check it out.
 Besides ice cream, Cool Mess serves the full Burger Heaven menu.
-I took her advice.
+And so, I took her advice.

 I climbed a flight and walked into a whimsical, colorful albeit shiny, new space that felt like the antithesis of a diner.
 I told one of the young gals scooping ice cream that I was there to see Bobby.